dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 The `ItemId=` parameter is set to the file name on the device where the note is stored.

 Visual Studio may be indicating that the `NotePage.ItemId` property doesn't exist, which it doesn't.
-The next step is modifying the **Note view** to load the model based on the `ItemId` parameter that you'll create.
+The next step is modifying the **:::no-loc text="Note"::: view** to load the model based on the `ItemId` parameter that you'll create.

 ### Query string parameters

-The **Note view** needs to support the query string parameter, `ItemId`.
+The **:::no-loc text="Note"::: view** needs to support the query string parameter, `ItemId`.
 Create it now:

 01. In the **Solution Explorer** pane, open the _Views/NotePage.xaml.cs_ file.
 01. Add the `QueryProperty` attribute to the `class` keyword, providing the name of the query string property, and the class property it maps to, `ItemId` and `ItemId` respectively: